IntensiveCoLearning/trustless-agents/README.md

 **Challenge 3: Reputation Design**

 **Question**: How would you design a reputation system that avoids a single score but still provides useful information for users?
+Who is eligible to initiate an evaluation?

 **Challenge 4: Verification Methods**